 Our finances and financial information is increasingly becoming digitised and managed online.
-Below is a list of the popular online accounts and subscriptions used within the UK.
+Below is a list of the popular online accounts and subscriptions used by the general public.
+It is important that you understand your rights and the terms of service entered into with each provider.

 - Online banking